BILGI-IE-423/ie423-2024-2025-termproject-algorhythm/README.md

 -Performing textual analysis (NLP) on lyrics to identify emotional expressions and integrate them into the model,
 -Using visual processing techniques to analyze album cover features and use them for emotion prediction,
 -Determining the emotional position of songs on the mood map using audio-based features taken from Spotify.

-The ultimate goal of this project is to create an innovative machine learning-powered emotion prediction system based on a multimodal approach.

 ![](Images/Thayer%20Model.jpeg)